 The case manager verifies that this has been completed before waiver services and participation are approved.
-DMA conducts annual audits to ensure compliance of waiver assurances and performance measures in regard to criminal history and background checks.
-The DMA's Program Integrity Unit conducts post audit reviews, criminal history and background investigation are included in their reviews.
+NC Medicaid conducts annual audits to ensure compliance of waiver assurances and performance measures in regard to criminal history and background checks.
+The NC Medicaid Program Integrity Unit conducts post audit reviews, criminal history and background investigation are included in their reviews.